 The Issuing CA shall revoke certificates if it has substantial evidence that a Subscriber's private key or a certificate is compromised.
-It may also revoke a certificate without Subscriber's consent if a certificate has been issued with incorrect parameters/information.
-In the special case of Qualified Certificates, a certificate can be revoked:
+It may also revoke a certificate without Subscriber's consent if a certificate has been issued with incorrect parameters/information as described in section 4.9.1.1.